alenissacsam/DID/CONTRACT_ANALYSIS_GUIDE.md

-# EduCert Smart Contract Analysis Guide
+# Identity Smart Contract Analysis Guide

-This document provides a comprehensive roadmap for analyzing the EduCert smart contract ecosystem.
+This document provides a comprehensive roadmap for analyzing the Identity smart contract ecosystem.
 Follow this order to build understanding from foundational contracts to complex features.

 ## 📋 Analysis Methodology